RESOLVN/cep/README.md

 # SimSpace Content Enhancement Proposal

-Welcome to CEP the goal of this project is to make standards and guidelines that will certify content material in the SimSpace portal platform.
+Welcome to CEP.
+The goal of this project is to make standards and guidelines that will certify content material in the SimSpace portal platform.

 ## Index by Category